 In the UK, granulocytes for transfusion are produced as a component derived from whole blood donations.
 Since 2018, apheresis granulocytes have not been available in the UK although these continue to be the main source of granulocytes in many other countries.
-Of interest, some countries eg France and Netherland are now currently actively exploring options to provide a source of granulocytes derived from whole blood donations.
+Of interest, other countries are currently actively exploring options to provide a source of granulocytes derived from whole blood donations and issue of a pooled component, with a similar manufacturing process and product specification as the NHS Blood and Transplant component, began in France in 2020.

-The administration of Granulocyte Colony Stimulating Factor (G-CSF) and steroids to donors increases the circulating granulocyte count prior to apheresis, enabling greater yields of granulocytes to be collected for transfusion.
+The administration of Granulocyte Colony Stimulating Factor (G-CSF) and steroids to donors increases the circulating granulocyte count in order to permit an apheresis granulocyte component to be harvested for clinical use.
 However, the UK Blood Services had made a decision not to permit G-CSF and steroid administration to volunteer unrelated donors for the purpose of collecting granulocytes (Guidelines for UK Transfusion Services), in view of the paramount need to ensure absolute safety of volunteer donors (see below for details of specific although small risks).
-The provision of stimulated directed donations for granulocytes is challenging, due to infrequent requirement for the product, and complex logistics and resource implications
+The provision of stimulated directed donations for granulocytes is challenging, due to infrequent requirement for the product, and complex logistics and resource implications and apheresis granulocytes are no longer produced in the UK.